fsmosca/musketeer-chess/README.md

 ![PS](https://i.imgur.com/wzZ0J9h.png)

 ## D. Gating preparation
 Gating is a move that enters the musketeer piece into the playing area.
 But before a gate move can be executed on the board, the player has to decide which column these new pieces will be gated.
-White can drop its new pieces at row 0 at any column while Black can drop at row 9 at any column too.
+White can drop its new pieces at row 0 at any column while Black can drop at row 9 at any column as gating preparations.
 See Initial board layout.

+#### The second and third moves of musketeer chess
 The second and third moves in musketeer chess can be called GP (Gating Preparation).
 It consists of dropping a piece on drop areas.
 The first piece selected in PS will be the first to be dropped.
 In the example in section C, it is Leopard first then cannon second.

 For example on their second move, white can play L@b0 or dropping a Leopard to square B0, that is Leopard will enter the playing area at column b specifically at square B1 when white will play for example b1c3l (gating move).
 Black can reply with L@g9 or Leopard to square G9, intending to gate the leopard at column g which can enter the playing area at square G8.